 Convening Grants

-Recognizing current and historical inequities in the presentations and understandings of American art history, the Terra Foundation encourages convenings that address these disparities and exclusions at institutions worldwide.
-Grant funding is available for programs that foster exchange and collaboration, such as workshops, symposia, and colloquia.
+Grant support is available for programs that foster exchange and collaboration, such as workshops, symposia, and colloquia.
 Programs should advance innovative and experimental research and professional practice in American art and address critical issues facing the field.
 We also welcome requests for convenings intended to inform projects in their early stages, which will benefit from the learning and practice that can be developed through dialogue.

 This program is open to organizations within and outside of the United States.
 Convenings held in person and/or online are eligible for support.

-• The Terra Foundation prefers not to be the sole outside contributor to an event.
+The Terra Foundation prefers not to be the sole outside contributor to an event.

 Priorities and Goals

-The foundation supports visual arts projects that question and broaden understandings of American art and transform how stories of American art are told.
-We encourage projects that:
+The Terra Foundation supports visual arts projects with a focus on art of the United States and Indigenous art of North America that question and broaden understandings of American art and transform how its stories are told.

 • generate knowledge and interpretive frameworks that reflect the range and complexity of American art and its histories through the diversity of artists represented, voices included, and stories told